symbolicdata/symbolicdata.github.io/Main_Page.markdown

 SymbolicData is an

--   *inter-community project* that has its roots in the activities of different Computer Algebra communities and
+-   *inter-community project* that has its roots in the activities of different Computer Algebra Communities and
 -   aims at interlinking these activities using *modern Semantic Web concepts*.

 Tools and data are designed to be used both